 - Apply calming support, barrier moisturizer, and sun protection

-Appointments often fit easily into a morning or afternoon, depending on the peel type and the level of customization.
+Most appointments fit easily into a morning or afternoon, depending on the peel type and your treatment plan.

 After Your Chemical Peel: Downtime, Peeling, and Aftercare